MISCELLANEOUS WRITINGS | 2018 EDITION | VOLUME 124

 At a very basic level, there's What's in it for me leadership as practiced by such men.
 But then there's genuine, ethical, public service-driven leadership.
 See my Leadership Manifesto further below.

 Both of these styles are capable of pragmatism.
 Don't be fooled into believing otherwise.
 Except, as the CCP's well-documented model, Putin model, Saudi Crown Prince Mohammed bin Salman or even Dubai's Mohammed bin Rashid Al Maktoum model demonstrates, one creates a repressed society ruled by fear and repression.
-For a people, however rich, are enslaved when even the Princess is unsafe.
+For a people, however rich, are enslaved when even a Princess wants out.

 The other creates a civil, yet vibrant society.
 Think Switzerland, New Zealand, and Nordic nations.
 Not USA.
 For as Chris Hedges (see bottom of page) powerfully captures, the façade of democracy and “inverted totalitarianism” that fake leaders/tyrants embody is now American, with Trump in denial: